 X.X.X.X Conditional Handover

 Measurement-based triggering: Agreements in the mobility enhancements WI are to be taken as baseline.
 Configuration of triggering thresholds and/or which measurement events to use as triggers should consider the NTN environment e.g. the small cell quality difference between cell center and edge in NTN.

+Pros: probably already supported in Rel-16 by mobility WI

+Cons: small difference to RSRP/RSRQ values between overlapping cells may make the triggering point relatively vague

 Location (UE and Satellite) triggering: additional triggering conditions based on UE and satellite location can be considered in NTN and may be considered independently or jointly with another trigger (e.g. measurement based).
 Location-based conditional HO in LEO scenarios should consider deterministic satellite movement.

+Pros: Dues to small difference to RSRP/RSRQ values between overlapping cells, location based triggering may provide better accuracy for the triggering point.

+Cons: If no coarse location expression is considered, giving locations as triggering conditions involves a lot of bits.
+Requires GNSS capable UEs.
+Support for this needs to be explicitly added as not part of Rel-16.

+Timing advance value based triggering: additional triggering conditions based on timing advance value to the target cell can be considered in NTN and may be considered indepenedly or jointly with another trigger.

+Pros: Timing advance based triggering fits well for the issue where UE needs to precompensate time when sending the RACH preamble in order the target cell to receive the preamble properly.
+Further, due to small difference to RSRP/RSRQ values between overlapping cells, timing advance based triggering may provide better accuracy for the triggering point.

+Cons: Requires GNSS capable UEs.
+Support for this needs to be explicitly added as not part of Rel-16.

 Time(r)-based triggering: Several triggering conditions considering the time a region is served can be considered.
 This may be based on UTC time, or a timer-based solution, and may be considered independently or jointly with another trigger (e.g. measurement based).
 Time-based conditional HO in LEO scenarios should consider deterministic satellite movement.

-Advanced preparation based on footprint information: the UE can be provided with beam footprint information (I.e. the size of the beam footprint, focus and movement).
-Once the UE reaches the cell edge, the serving gNB can start to perform HO preparation with the neighbouring target gNB, and forward the UE context in advance to pre-configure the radio resources.
-FFS if this enhancement may be achieved by other already captured means e.g. conditional HO.

-FFS: an evaluation of the pros and cons of various CHO triggering conditions.
+Pros: Time(r) based triggering is able to take into account cell movement in LEO.

+Cons: It does not take into account UE movement.
+Support for this needs to be explicitly added as not part of Rel-16.

 -------------------------------end------------------------------------